NotTacoz/jacaranda/content/notes/CAP4.md

 - 198. Draw and interpret energy profile diagrams for catalysed and uncatalysed reactions.
 	- reaction pathway is lower in energy profile diagram, see picture below:![](notes/images/Screen%20Shot%202023-08-28%20at%209.15.28%20am.png)
 - 199.  _Justify the use of catalysts in industry, to increase the rate of a reaction that would otherwise be uneconomically slow.
 (SHE)_
+	- (extension?) heterogeneous catalyst is preferred
+		- easily separated from products of a reaction
+		- much easier to reuse
+		- able to be used at high temperatures
+	- catalysts enable products to be made very rapidly at significantly lower temperatures than would otherwise needed.
+		- lower temperature -> reduces energy requirement for the process -> reduces cost of energy.
+		- in rate of reaction terms:
+			- catalysts reduce activation energy, so either 1. more products at the same temperature can react or 2. the same amount of products react at a lower temperature, as the percentage of successful collisions is higher.
+			- so this means 1. there is a higher rate of reaction or 2. there is a lower temperature (avg kinetic energy of particles in solution)
+			- temperature requires energy, so 2. would reduce the cost of energy.
 - 200.  _Describe how catalysts can be used to reduce negative impact on the environment, for example in catalytic converters.
 (SHE)_
+	- new cards sold in australia have a catalyst fitted between engine and exhaust pipe
+	- catalysts in cars convert carbon monoxide and nitrogen oxide, formed in the engine, to non-toxic gases carbon dioxide and nitrogen.
+		- $2NO(g)\to N_{2}(g)+O_{2}(g)$
+		- $2CO(g)+O_{2}(g)\to 2CO_{2}(g)$
+	- unburnt hydrocarbons are also converted by the catalysts
+		- $2C_{8}H_{18}(g)+25O_{2}(g)\to 16CO_{2}(g)+18H_{2}O(g)$